 Second Love: Subverted.
-Isaac and Ellie initially got into a relationship after the events of the second game, but broke up by the beginning of the third.
+Isaac and Ellie initially got into a relationship after the events of the second game, but broke up by the beginning of the third, when Ellie wanted him to face his demons.
+Issac, however, was of the mind that some things should just stay buried..
 Double subverted by the end of the game, when Isaac and Ellie share one final kiss before he takes on the Brother Moon.

 Shell-Shocked Veteran: The events on the Ishimura have quite an impact on him.
 The Sprawl does as well in terms of both trust and horror.

 Survivors Guilt: After the events of the first game.
 Also because Isaac was the one to push Nicole to take the job on the Ishimura in the first place, thus indirectly making him responsible for her death.

 Badass Normal: Unlike Isaac who has a powersuit and powerful tools improvised as anti-Necromorph weapons, Hammond only has the basic uniform and a Pulse Rifle that's not as effective.
 He still manages to survive completly on his own wandering the Ishimura and take down a presumably large number of Necromorphs himself.

 Chief Science Officer of the Ishimura and devout Unitologist.
 Fearing what would happen if the Necromorph outbreak spreads, he sabotaged the ship, until visions of his deceased wife shows him how to stop the outbreak.